 For me, and my agency – EMPICS, this gave fresh opportunities.
 These new papers, the disintegration of union stranglehold and innovative technology led to an exciting new phase of the business.

-In 1989, I travelled to Boston, US, to meet with Bob Caspe, the founder of Leaf Industries.
+Bob Caspe, the founder of Leaf Industries.
 Bob had worked closely with the Associated Press to create a machine that packed into a Halliburton case and could transmit a colour negative over a phone line.
 The process for a single colour image took 30 minutes – but it was revolutionary at the end of the 80s.